antoniopalves/RTOS-Product-Storage-Simulator/README.md

 ## License

 This project was created for academic purposes.
-License it as needed (e.g., MIT License).

 ---